 “You’re lazy, fat and ugly!” are just some of the insults I’ve never had thrown at me.
 But, despite their non-existence as Tim-directed abuse, it’s certainly true that I’m quite lazy, especially when it comes to exercise.

 I know that jogging or going to the gym is good for you.
 Exercise seems to cure, or at least help with, pretty much ill you can suffer from.
-Exercise can help reduce insulin resistance, at ativan help prevent depression, release endorphins and so on, but can I be arsed getting off my sofa and doing something healthy?
+Exercise can help reduce insulin resistance, release endorphins and so on, but can I be arsed getting off my sofa and doing something healthy?
 Nah, of course not.

 But all that recently changed.
 After burbling on about my old pre-diagnosis cycling exploits during the summer, my wife Katie suggested that I buy myself a mountain bike.
 Given that we live a few hundred meters from the Pentland Hills and the vast range of muddy cycling that it offers, this actually sounded like quite a good idea.